Attention-based Quantum Tomography

 A comprehensive measure of reconstruction is the quantum fidelity

 where $\rho_{0}$ is the target density matrix against which we compare the reconstructed density matrix $\rho_{1}$.
-Quantum fidelity, however, in general requires full density matrix reconstruction \footnote{Recent work \cite{huang2020shadow} showed it is possible to estimate quantum fidelity without density matrix reconstruction in the special case when the target state is a pure state.}.
-In order to benchmark our results against the earlier works using neural networks, we first investigate the classical fidelity, which can be used when the state reconstruction only yields measurement probabilities:
+Quantum fidelity in general requires full density matrix reconstruction \footnote{Recent work \cite{huang2020shadow} showed it is possible to estimate quantum fidelity without density matrix reconstruction in the special case when the target state is a pure state.}.
+We will carry out full density matrix reconstruction for small system sizes ($N_q\leq6$), for which we will be able to evaluate the exact quantum fidelity.
+However, in order to benchmark our results against the earlier works using neural networks, we initially investigate the classical fidelity, which can be used when the state reconstruction only yields measurement probabilities: